AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Introduction

-\item AutoDDL supports a novel search space that can achieve asymptotically optimal communication and adapts different parallel execution schemes to different layers according to their sizes.
-The expanded search space is essential for reducing communication costs that existing frameworks do not support.
+\item AutoDDL supports a novel search space that can adapt different parallelization strategies to different operators according to the tensor shapes.
+The expanded search space is essential for exploring parallelization strategies with near-optimal communication cost, which is not supported in existing frameworks.

-\item We establish a performance model that successfully guides the search for the parallel execution plan with low communication overhead.
-It takes only minutes to find a performant parallel execution scheme on a personal laptop.
+\item We establish a performance model that effectively guides the search for parallelization strategies with low communication overhead.
+To expedite the search process, we implement and evaluate several heuristic search algorithms, in which our customized coordinate descent algorithm performs best.
+Our algorithm takes only a few minutes on a personal laptop to discover a near-optimal parallelization strategy for large models.

-\item We integrate OneFlow into the workflow of AutoDDL, which enables the automatic implementation of various parallel execution plans via the SBP abstraction.
+\item We integrate the deep learning framework OneFlow into the workflow of AutoDDL, which enables automatic implementation of various parallelization strategies for different neural networks (such as GPT and VGG) via the SBP abstraction, and thus achieves high productivity.

-\item We are the first to show that an automated parallel strategy search can outperform manually designed and optimized parallel deep learning strategies like Megatron by up to 10\% and 31.1\% on Google Cloud and the Piz Daint supercomputer, respectively.
+\item We are the first to show that an automated scheme can outperform the manually designed and optimized strategies like Megatron by up to 10\% and 31.1\% on Google Cloud and the Piz Daint supercomputer, respectively.

 \end{itemize}

 Experimental results show that AutoDDL can save the end-to-end training time for Transformer models by up to 31.1\% on GPU clusters equipped with high-performance interconnected networks.
 The estimated cost to train GPT-3 is more than \$4.6m.
 This implies that AutoDDL can save about \$1.4m when training such a large model.